MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/accelerator-view-class.md

 ## <a name="accelerator_view__get_is_auto_selection"></a> get_is_auto_selection

-Restituisce un valore booleano che indica se il runtime verrà selezionato automaticamente un acceleratore appropriato quando il accelerator_view viene passato a un [parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each).
+Restituisce un valore booleano che indica se il runtime selezionerà automaticamente un tasto di scelta appropriato quando l'oggetto accelerator_view viene passato a un [parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each).

 ### <a name="syntax"></a>Sintassi